Free Hearing Test

 Have you ever wondered how a hearing test works?
 It’s simple and easy, and we want to show you exactly what it looks like!

 Your hearing professional will then conduct a series of tests, including pure-tone air and bone conduction, a speech test, and maximum thresholds.
 The completed tests are invaluable to properly helping you understand your hearing loss and discover a solution.

 Hearing Test Appointment

 Taking the first step to addressing your hearing loss is a great first step.
 What can you expect after you book a hearing test?

 In this video, you will learn the value of bringing someone that you trust will help you make an informed decision.
-There is a lot of information you will learn about your hearing, results of your hearing and a solution to help you get on the road to better hearing.
+There is a lot of information you will learn about your hearing, the results of your hearing, and a solution to help you get on the road to better hearing.